Fire (Scotland) Act 2005: Provisions

+Reception

+The act was criticised by the Scottish chairman of the Fire Brigades Union due to provisions relating to cutting response times to fire alarms from buildings potentially leading to resources being more spread out.

 Repeals, etc.

-Schedule 3 amended 25 other Acts of the Parliaments of the United Kingdom and Scotland.
+Schedule 3 amended 25 other acts of the Parliaments of the United Kingdom and Scotland.

-Schedule 4 amended 12 other Acts, most significantly the Fire Services Act 1947 and the Fire Services Act 1959 but did not repeal any Act entirely.
+Schedule 4 amended 12 other act, most significantly the Fire Services Act 1947 and the Fire Services Act 1959 but did not repeal any act entirely.